Merritt-Woodwork/merrittwoodwork.com/src/_case_studies/de/cakewalk.md

   image: file should be ~1800px wide
   left_image: file should be ~800px wide
   right_image: file should be ~800px wide
-  lang: EN for english, DE for german
+  lang: "'en' for english, 'de' for german (lowercase)"
 lang: de
 ---